rondinif/gradle-multi-project-poc/README.md

 [gradle-multi-project-poc (limited-commit-to-advanced)]$
 ```

-The final results should not change if also the `Basic` project is a spring-boot application.
+The final results should not change if also the `Classic` project is a spring-boot application.

 ## additional information about the testing/development environment